 Benefits of Web Analytics for Small Business

 Think website analytics is just for big business and global brands?
 Think again.
-If you're spending precious pounds on SEO, PPC or Facebook Ads and you're not regularly reviewing your analytics data.
-You could be missing out.
+If you're spending precious pounds on SEO, PPC or Facebook Ads and you're not regularly reviewing your web analytics data.
+You're likely missing out on a key competitive advantage.